Reggie Wayne: College career

 Wayne attended the University of Miami, where he was a four-year starter for the Hurricanes.
-He set a school record of 173 career catches (including 36 consecutive games with a reception) and is one of only five wide receivers in school history to post 20 or more touchdowns in his career, along with Michael Irvin, Lamar Thomas, Leonard Hankerson, and Andre Johnson.
+He set a school record of 173 career catches (including 36 consecutive games with a reception).
+He is one of only five wide receivers in school history to post 20 or more touchdowns in his career, along with Michael Irvin, Lamar Thomas, Leonard Hankerson, and Andre Johnson.
 Wayne's 48 receptions during the 1997 season set a school record for freshmen, which still stands today.
 Wayne also ran track and field at the University of Miami, where he recorded a personal best of 21.87 seconds in the 200 meters.
 Wayne graduated with a degree in liberal arts; his roommate was future Baltimore Ravens safety Ed Reed.
 Wayne was also teammates with future Indianapolis Colts teammate Edgerrin James while at 'The U'.

 College statistics

 Wayne was inducted into the University of Miami Sports Hall of Fame at their 43rd Annual Induction Banquet held on March 24, 2011.